int19h/jbomohi/dict/miltretrebinbo'a/comments.md

 Note that all kinds of precisions are permitted by Lojban lujvo making, rather than the (mostly strictly) logarithmic system that English employs.

+## 2014-01-03T09:28:26Z — krtisfranks (comment 847, on definition 20512, in reply to 846)

+Re: Issues

+(4) It should be noted that the usage of this proposed word (or any of its kin [a'o]) is definitely not as would an English layperson would expect.
+It is malglico to say that dinner was cooked in a microwave, (except in a very pedantic and not-very-layperson fashion).
+"Microwave oven" should be used in such a context, wherein the (microwave) radiation could be specified.

+(5) I would just like to note that most contexts probably default to understanding "microwaves" to be electromagnetic, but as far as these definitions go, such interpretations would be wrong (malglico and/or malklu).
+Any wave that has a wavelength on the order of certain lengths would be considered to be microwave- even if it is a water wave or a gravitational wave, or any other wave for that matter.
+A note stating such usage would be nice (I recommend).